 The work to get ARM running in a Linux partition on the mainframe via Red Hat OpenShift is likely what led to the current program to get ARM running in a Linux/OpenShift partition on Power, according to Torbjörn Appehl, who is a Sweden-based contractor for IBM who works with ISVs in EMEA and who has been an IBM Champion for Power since 2016.

 After viewing a YouTube video featuring IBM’s Ulrich Weigant about .NET running on the mainframe, Appehl reached out to IBM to learn more about the work it had done with Microsoft and Red Hat to port .NET to a containerized Linux/OpenShift environment running on System z.
 He was told that there was a similar program for Power.

-“We found out there is a product going on to port .NET to Power,” Appehl tells IT Jungle.
+“We found out there is a project going on to port .NET to Power,” Appehl tells IT Jungle.
 “Again, [it’s using] Linux Red Hat.
 But the goal is to get this running later this year with .NET 7, which will be the next version to run on Power.”

 There have been various efforts to get .NET on Power before, including the Mono project, which was originally started back in 2011.
 In 2018, IBM i developer Calvin Buckley completed the work to get the Mono middleware running on AIX, which in turn enabled Mono to run on IBM i via the PASE AIX runtime.

 However, the new project to run Mono natively on Power via Linux and OpenShift should bring more capabilities than what Mono can provide, Appehl says.

 “There are still limitations” with Mono on IBM i, he says.
 “There are some things that don’t work.
 So Mono is limited.
 This [new project] is close to native as you can get.”